 Burglary statistics show that the past several years mark an abrupt year-on-year decrease in the burglary offense counts numbers.
-In fact, in 2019, the burglary rate was 340.5 cases per 100,000.
+In fact, in 2019, the burglary rate of all types was 340.5 cases per 100,000.

 New Mexico held the record for highest US burglary rate in 2020, with 648.8 cases per 100,000 people, followed by Oklahoma, with 613.3 cases per 100,000 people.

 Defensive Gun Use Statistics

 The number of incidents, deaths, and shots fired on average in self-defense, is still worrying, even if lower than the previous years.

 10. There are 673 registered self-defense incidents in the United States in 2020.